5 Tips to Win Clients from Your Competitors

 4- Ambivalent Habits Need to Change

 Functioning from habits often makes life easier, temporarily.
 But ultimately, we need to challenge our habits, beliefs, and routines to get different results.
-If your prospective client has been working with your competitor for a while, there is a habitual element to this process that will need to be addressed.
-Some examples of this include personal relationships with vendors, a belief that management isn’t open to considering other options, or that if they just wait the situation will get better or the perfect solution will eventually come along.
+If your prospective client has been working with your competitor for a while, there is a customary element to this process that will need to be addressed.
+Examples of this include personal relationships with vendors, a belief that management isn’t open to considering other options, or that if they wait, the situation will get better or the perfect solution will eventually come along.

 Ways to do that are to show you can get better results than your competitors, emphasizing their biggest values and motivators, and stay away from surface-level talking points like cost savings—because then it will just come down to who is cheaper.
 Weave in your conversation the emotions, feelings, or concerns that you know they have.

 5- Leverage a Direct Mailing Campaign for Personalized Engagement